December prices rise 7 percent, compared to a year ago, as 2021 inflation reaches highest in 40 years

 But those actions operate with a lag.
 In the meantime, Fed leaders must get ahead of consumers’ own inflation expectations, which can be somewhat self-fulfilling if people change their behavior now to avoid higher prices in the future.

-Testifying before the Senate Banking Committee on Tuesday, Powell said it was essential to get prices down to more sustainable and stable levels to ensure a lasting recovery.
+Testifying before the Senate Banking Committee on Tuesday, Federal Reserve Chair Jerome H. Powell said it was essential to get prices down to more sustainable and stable levels to ensure a lasting recovery.

 “If inflation does become too persistent, if these high levels of inflation become too entrenched in the economy or people’s thinking, that will lead to much tighter monetary policy from us, and that could lead to a recession and that would be bad for workers,” Powell told lawmakers.